galdolber/gwt-plugin/README.md

 ## Three rounds java compiler

-This task is like javac but runs 3 times(incrementally) to support annotations processors.
+This task is like javac but runs 3 times(incrementally) to support annotation processors.
 Only shows errors thrown in the last compilation.

     $ lein javacc